 Mechanical seals are composed of many unique parts formed from various materials.
 Steel, various rubbers, silicon, carbon, PTFE – these are just a few examples of the types of materials that may be present in just one mechanical seal.
 Due to the diverse material properties and the precise, delicate nature of these devices, it’s important to understand how long a seal can be stored safely without compromising function.

-If the mechanical seal is stored in a clean, temperature/humidity controlled environment, you can effectively shelf these seals safely for five years if the proper procedures are followed.
+If the mechanical seal is stored in a clean, temperature/humidity controlled environment, you can effectively keep these seals safely for five years if the proper procedures are followed.

 Mechanical Seal Storage Conditions